Thermodynamics in expanding shell-shaped Bose-Einstein condensates: Effects of interactions and dimensionality

 {\bf Comparing condensate wavefunctions}: The many-body ground state of Eq.~(\ref{H_contact_interaction}) is characterized by a condensate wavefunction $\psi_c(\vec x)$ which obeys the time-independent Gross-Pitaevskii (GP) equation:

+and is normalized as $\int d^3x |\psi_c|^2 \sim N$ as $T\to 0$.
 Because the GP equation is nonlinear, analytic solutions are typically unfeasible.
-Fortunately, in cases where $g\to 0$ or $(\hbar^2/2m) \nabla^2 \psi_c \to 0$, which correspond physically to non- and strongly-interacting systems, respectively, analytic solutions can be found.

-In the absence of interactions, $g=0$, we denote the solution as the noninteracting condensate wavefunction: $\psi_\text{NI}(\vec x) = \sqrt{N_0} \phi_0 (\vec x)$ where the subscript ``$0$" denotes the single-particle ground state.
-In the opposite limit of strong interactions, we use the Thomas-Fermi (TF) approximation and treat the kinetic contribution to Eq.~(\ref{GP}) as negligibly small \cite{Pethick_2008,Pitaevskii_2016}.
-Dropping the kinetic term allows one to solve the GP equation to obtain the TF condensate wavefunction: $|\psi_\text{TF}|=\sqrt{(\mu-V)/g}$ when $V(\vec x) < \mu$ and $\psi_\text{TF}=0$ otherwise \cite{Pethick_2008,Pitaevskii_2016}.
+Fortunately, in cases which correspond physically to non-interacting and interaction-dominated regimes of the GP equation, analytic solutions can be found.
+When the effect of interactions can be considered small relative to the kinetic and potential terms in Eq.~(\ref{GP}), one can take the $g\to0$ limit of the GP equation and denote the corresponding solution as the noninteracting (NI) condensate wavefunction: $\psi_\text{NI}(\vec x) = \sqrt{N_0} \phi_0 (\vec x)$ where the subscript ``$0$" denotes the ground state of Eq.~(\ref{radial_eq}).
+In the opposite limit, when the interaction term dominates the GP equation, we use the Thomas-Fermi (TF) approximation which treats the kinetic contribution to Eq.~(\ref{GP}) as negligibly small \cite{Pethick_2008,Pitaevskii_2016}.
+Dropping the kinetic term allows one to solve the GP equation to obtain the TF condensate wavefunction: $|\psi_\text{TF}(\vec x)|=\sqrt{(\mu-V(\vec x))/g}$ when $V(\vec x) < \mu$ and $\psi_\text{TF}=0$ otherwise \cite{Pethick_2008,Pitaevskii_2016}.

 Numerical solutions for the ground state of Eq.~(\ref{GP}) (at a range of $\Delta$ values for the bubble trap potential, Eq.~(\ref{V_bubble})) were found using an imaginary-time algorithm~\cite{Chiofalo_2000} and taking the experimentally-relevant value of dimensionless interaction strength, $8\pi N a_s/s_l=7000$.